Don't Worry Bout Me Tour

-The Don't Worry Bout Me Tour was the second major concert tour by Swedish singer Zara Larsson, in support of her first international debut studio album, So Good (2017) and her then-unreleased second international studio album Poster Girl (2021).
-The tour began on April 29, 2019, in San Francisco and concluded on October 3, 2019 in Atlanta.
+The Don't Worry Bout Me Tour was the second major concert tour by Swedish singer Zara Larsson, to promote her first international debut studio album, So Good (2017) and her then-unreleased second international studio album Poster Girl (2021).
+The five-month tour began on April 29, 2019, in San Francisco and concluded on October 3, 2019 in Atlanta.

 Background

 Days before the release of his single "Don't Worry Bout Me", Larsson announced that she would be embarking on her second concert tour.
 Dates were first announced for North America on February 26, 2019.
 Due to overwhelming demand, additional dates were added for Europe on March 25, 2019.
 On July 23, 2019 Larsson announced that she would be performing again at North America for fall.
 Larsson also performed at several major music festivals, including BBC Radio 1's Big Weekend in England, Firenze Rocks in Italy, Stavernfestivalen in Norway, Sensommar Festival, Way Out West Festival in Sweden and iHeartRadio Music Festival in United States.
 In addition, during that time Larsson was also embarked with Ed Sheeran on some dates of ÷ Tour around France, Portugal, Spain, Austria, Romania, Czech Republic, Latvia, Russia, Finland, Denmark and Iceland.

 Opening acts for the tour in Europe included Lennixx, Fancy Footwork and Nancy Goreng.
 In their last stage of concerts in the United States they opened for the Larsson show Archie, Frankie Simone, Tishmal, YaSi and Savanah Low.